 9. Mosaico Limited open source email template builder

 11. Topol Free HTML email template builder with drag & drop

 What is the best Drag-and-drop email editor?

 In picking the best Email Editor for Designing Responsive Emails, price shouldn’t be your main concern.
 Most email editors are either free or very cheap compared to the value they provide.

-High-quality responsive email output and a convenient user interface are the most crucial requirements for drag-and-drop email editor nowadays.
+High-quality responsive email output and a convenient user interface are the most crucial requirements for drag-and-drop email editors nowadays.
 In a modern email template builder, you are able to do most of the work in one place, without writing any HTML code.

 But there are additional functions to improve the whole email template creation.
 Make a list of the functions that are vital for you, and try the different email editors.
 Each of them has different strengths.
 Here are the main functions that your email editor should have :